-Pricing/Availability: Jelutong is not commonly available in the United States.
-The tree has been overharvested in some areas, though it is not threatened, and is in the IUCN’s “least concern” category.
-Expect prices to be moderate for an imported species.
+Pricing/Availability: Not commonly available in North America.
+The tree has been overharvested in some areas, though it is not actually threatened with extinction.
+Occasionally available as carving blanks or as lumber.
+Prices are moderate for an imported species.

 Sustainability: This wood species is not listed in the CITES Appendices, and is reported by the IUCN as being a species of least concern.

 Common Uses: Patternmaking, carving, and other small specialty wood items.